Sleep Apnea Treatment

 -

-How is sleep apnea treated?
+How is sleep apnea treated with oral appliances?